khassanboi/small-projects/natours/README.md

 #natours
-This project was created during the CSS course and specialized for CSS animations.
+This project was created during the CSS course of Jonas Schmedtmann and specialized for CSS animations.

 { dateOfDevelopment: "April 2020";
 responsive: true;
 specializedTechnology: 'CSS'; }